 My kids have fond memories of puddle stomping the trail at this wonderful area about 45 minutes east of Seattle, and watching osprey dive for fish in the lake.

-You can park your car at Rattlesnake Lake and walk the gentle gravel path a half-mile up to the Cedar River Watershed Education Center.
-Favorite trails:
+Favorite trails: You can park your car at Rattlesnake Lake and walk the gentle gravel path a half-mile up to the Cedar River Watershed Education Center.

-In the Cedar River Watershed Education Center kids can learn about the water cycle by popping ping-pong balls into a fabulous system of pipes, talking to the naturalists, or touching some fascinating items collected from nature.
+Indoor options: In the Cedar River Watershed Education Center kids can learn about the water cycle by popping ping-pong balls into a fabulous system of pipes, talking to the naturalists, or touching some fascinating items collected from nature.
 Check out one of the backpacks with bug-catching tools, binoculars, field guides and other activities for a quick walk around the area.
 There is plenty to see and do here on a rainy day.
-Indoor options:

 Padilla Bay, Skagit County

 An hour-and-a half north of Seattle, near Anacortes, is a marvelous estuarine research reserve worthy of exploration.

-You have a few choices of trails to take.
+Favorite trails: You have a few choices of trails to take.
 There is a wooded loop (a little less than a mile long) that you can access from the parking lot; check out a backpack with learning activities for along the way.
 Add a few hundred yards by walking the paved path down to the beach and explore the mudflats.
-Or drive a mile south of the Interpretive Center to the Favorite trails: South Shore Trail and walk along the tops of dikes, with water on one side and fields on the other.
+Or drive a mile south of the Interpretive Center to the South Shore Trail and walk along the tops of dikes, with water on one side and fields on the other.
 All trails are great for birding and for giving kids room to explore.

-The Indoor options: Breazeale Interpretive Center has a free museum chronicling life in the estuaries of the Salish Sea.
+Indoor options: The Breazeale Interpretive Center has a free museum chronicling life in the estuaries of the Salish Sea.
 We love the floor-to-ceiling aquarium full of sea life, and the hands-on room will keep the youngest children busy.

-Padilla Bay is close to Anacortes.
-Pick up a bite to eat in the historic downtown afterwards, visit the beach and playground at Extras: Washington Park, or drive to the top of Mt.
+Extras: Padilla Bay is close to Anacortes.
+Pick up a bite to eat in the historic downtown afterwards, visit the beach and playground at Washington Park, or drive to the top of Mt.
 Erie to watch the sunset.

 Billy Frank Jr. Nisqually National Wildlife Refuge, Olympia